 AnPac Bio Announces Board and Management Changes

-/EIN News/ -- PHILADELPHIA, Oct.
-03, 2022 (GLOBE NEWSWIRE) -- AnPac Bio-Medical Science Co., Ltd. (Nasdaq: ANPC) (“AnPac Bio” or the “Company”), a biotechnology company with operations in the United States and China focused on early cancer screening and detection, today announced changes to its board composition and management team.
+PHILADELPHIA, Oct.
+03, 2022 (GLOBE NEWSWIRE) -- AnPac Bio-Medical Science Co., Ltd. ANPC ("AnPac Bio" or the "Company"), a biotechnology company with operations in the United States and China focused on early cancer screening and detection, today announced changes to its board composition and management team.

 Mr. Tianruo (Robert) Pu has been appointed as a director of the Board, chairperson of the audit committee and member of the compensation committee as well as nominating and corporate governance committee.
-Mr. Pu currently serves as an independent director of Autohome Inc. (NYSE: ATHM; HKSE: 2518), One Connect Financial Technology (NYSE: OCFT) and 3SBio Inc. (HKSE: 1530).
+Mr. Pu currently serves as an independent director of Autohome Inc. ATHM HKSE: 2518))), One Connect Financial Technology OCFT and 3SBio Inc. (HKSE: 1530).

 Mr. Zhigang (Frank) Zhao has been appointed as a director of the Board, chairperson of the compensation committee and member of the audit committee as well as nominating and corporate governance committee.
 Mr. Zhao has over two decades of experience in financial and accounting management with auditing firms and public companies.